Migrating to FluxCD Operator with UI

 # Check operator pods

-kubectl get pods -n flux-operator
+kubectl get pods -n flux-system

 # Expected output: